Now that the annual Cannes Film Festival has come to a close, it's time to review the very best part: the red carpet beauty. Oui, oui!

 Had to include this adorable shot of Chloë Moretz, who's wearing her hair all beachy underneath a cool brimmed hat.
 I'm into her brows and lip colour; very nice!

 Well, Naomi is just on the wrong side of dewy here.
-She's definitely crossed the line.
-If it wasn't for the extreme shine, I'd be into this—I love her side ponytail, the little quiff at the front and her blush and lashes.
+If it wasn't for all the shine, I'd be into this—I love her side ponytail, the little quiff at the front and her blush and lashes.

 Uma Thurman did her usual red carpet look of neutral makeup paired with textured hair.
 And I'm not sure about the hair.
 It's a bit messy, right?
 And what is that thing in it—the elastic?

-I have no strong feelings about Mia Wasikowska here; she looks pretty good, although my laser lip liner vision is detecting a faint outline.
-Can you see it?
+I have no strong feelings about Mia Wasikowska here; she looks pretty good!
+The woman has lovely skin.

 I completely forgot about Eva Green.
 Remember her?
 She was a big deal in 2006-7 after Casino Royale.
-I feel like she could use a little grooming help now, including some attention to the lighter roots, since she dyes her hair much darker than her natural light brown.
+I feel like her roots need some attention (since she dyes her hair much darker than her natural light brown).
 I also don't know why she has this thing for smoky eyes all the way around.
-I know it can look neat on the runway, but more often than not in real life (as we saw on Elisabeth Moss), it just ends up looking like you didn't sleep.
+I know it can look neat on the runway, but more often than not in real life ( as we saw on Elisabeth Moss), it just ends up looking like you didn't sleep.

 Of course Irina Shayk can wear a hooded gown—in chartreuse! of all colours—and still look better than you or I. Life is unfair.
 Weird get-up aside, the interesting thing about her makeup is the gold shimmer at the inner corners of the eyes.
 A bit matchy, but I'm okay with it.